-Owner and operator of a successful local water taxi service, Mako moved to Alaska over 22 years ago to pursue a career in commercial fishing.
-Mako is a true progressive activist – he has worked tirelessly on a variety of commercial fishing, environmental and global trade issues, and he serves on the Board of Directors for KBBI (local public radio station) and the Kachemak Bay Parks Citizen Advisory Board, and the Prince William Sound Regional Citizens Advisory Council.
+Owner and operator of a successful local water taxi service, Mako moved to Alaska in 1982 to pursue a career in commercial fishing.
+Mako is a true progressive activist – he has worked tirelessly on a variety of commercial fishing, environmental and global trade issues.
+He served on the Kenai Peninsula Borough Assembly, and the KBBI Board of Directors (local public radio station).
+And he currently serves on the Kachemak Bay Parks Citizen Advisory Board, and the Prince William Sound Regional Citizens Advisory Council.

 Mike is a long-time Homer resident and activist.
 Before moving here he was a public school teacher in Hollywood California and Anchorage Alaska.
 Mike worked with Homer’s Pratt Museum for 19 years developing and administering science/environmental education exhibits and programs.
 Probably best known were the Exxon Valdez Oil Spill exhibit Darkened Waters and the museum’s remotely operated video camera projects for observing wild seabirds and brown bears.
 Mike is a founding board member of Cook Inletkeeper, Vice-chair of the the Sierra Club’s Alaska Chapter, Kachemak Bay Conservation Society, Alaska Marine Conservation Council and supporter of many other environmental organizations.
 After retiring in 2008 he helped launch and guide the Homer Electric Association Members Forum, a ratepayers group promoting transition from fossil fuel to renewable energy technology.
 He has been the editorial cartoonist for the Homer News since 1980.

 Nancy is an attorney in private practice in Anchorage, Alaska.
 She previously worked at the public interest law firm Trustees for Alaska, where she focused on constitutional and clean water challenges to large mining projects, and worked closely with Native, fishing and conservation clients to protect their rights.
 Nancy has been active on many environmental fronts in Alaska, securing landmark decisions on oil and gas, water rights and oil spill planning issues.
 She received a BA in political science from Scripps College in Claremont, CA, and a JD from Hastings College of Law, San Francisco.